prgr4m/patron/docs/model_generator.rst

     patron model Post ... -r relation_def -r relation_def

-This way the parser doesn't mistake it for a field/column definition.
+By doing it this way, the parser doesn't mistake it for a field/column definition.